Piyush-Thakkarr/Mifos/RAILWAY_DEPLOYMENT.md

 ##### `buildCommand`
 - **What it is**: The exact command Railway runs to build your app
-- **When it runs**: During the build phase, after NIXPACKS sets up the environment
+- **When it runs**: During the build phase, after RAILPACK sets up the environment
 - **For Frontend**: `chmod +x build-frontend.sh && ./build-frontend.sh`
   - `chmod +x` makes the script executable
   - `./build-frontend.sh` runs the build script